greggersaurus/OpenSteamController/ReverseEngineering/README.md

     1. See https://github.com/cirque-corp/Cirque_Pinnacle_1CA027/blob/master/Additional_Examples/AnyMeas_Example/AnyMeas_Example.ino for reference
         1. Add this to references in README?
         1. Make README related to understanding Trackpad? (or trackpad.c is enough?)

-1. What about simulating with 0x20000008 flag set (i.e. after trackpad initialized)?

 1. Jingle Sim related
     1. Details on CT32B0 ISR based on simulation results?